 Welcome to Student Health!

 The Rice Student Health Services provides preventive and outpatient clinical care for the students of Rice University.
-Student Health is located on-campus and is dedicated to meeting the unique needs of undergraduate and graduate students, with an emphasis on prevention.
+Student Health is located on-campus and is dedicated to meeting the unique needs of undergraduate and graduate students, with an emphasis

-Jump down to our news section.
+Jump down to our

 STUDENT HEALTH HOLDS: